menu

 Occupations and Workforce

-When you are in San Diego, you'll notice that it is more blue-collar than most other communities in America.
-36.00% of San Diego’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+San Diego is a blue-collar town, with 36.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, San Diego is a city of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in San Diego who work in sales jobs (14.91%), business and financial occupations (10.87%), and office and administrative support (6.25%).

 Setting & Lifestyle